appler1009/vscode-json-prettify/README.md

 - Real-time updates as you select different JSON text
 - Syntax highlighting for better readability
 - Supports nested JSON structures
-- Works with single-line and multi-line JSON selections

 ## Usage